 In May 2014, the FASB issued ASU 2014-09 clarifying the method used to determine the timing and requirements for revenue recognition on the statements of income.
-Under the new standard, an entity must identify the performance obligations in a contract, the transaction price and allocate the price to specific performance obligations to recognize the revenue when the obligation is completed.
+Under the new standard, an entity must identify the performance obligations in a contract, determine the transaction price and allocate the price to specific performance obligations to recognize the revenue when the obligation is completed.
 The amendments in this update also require disclosure of sufficient information to allow users to understand the nature, amount, timing and uncertainty of revenue and cash flow arising from contracts.

-The new accounting guidance is effective for interim and annual periods beginning after December 15, 2016.
-Early adoption is not permitted.
+The FASB deferred implementation of ASU 2014-09 under the terms in ASU 2015-14, "Revenue from Contracts with Customers (Topic: 606): Deferral of the Effective Date."
+The new accounting guidance is effective for interim and annual periods beginning after December 15, 2017.
+Early adoption is permitted for annual periods beginning after December 15, 2016.
 As applicable, this standard may change the amount of revenue recognized in the income statements in each reporting period.
 Management is analyzing the impact of this new standard and, at this time, cannot estimate the impact of adoption on revenue or net income.
-Management plans to adopt ASU 2014-09 effective January 1, 2017.
+Management plans to adopt ASU 2014-09 effective January 1, 2018.